hibahmad30/hibahmad30/README.md

 <h1>Hi, I'm Hiba! 👋</h1>
-I am a highly motivated senior at George Mason University majoring in Information Technology with a concentration in Cybersecurity.
+I am a highly motivated student and IT professional with a passion for technology and cybersecurity.
 I have gained valuable experience through my internship as a Sys Admin Intern at Raytheon BBN Technologies and my participation in CTF competitions with Mason Competitive Cyber.
-I am also a Security+ certified professional and am currently working toward getting Splunk certified.
-I am passionate about technology and cybersecurity, and am eager to learn, grow, and build a more secure and innovative future.
+I am also Security+ certified and am currently working toward getting Splunk certified.
+I am eager to learn, grow, and build a more secure and innovative future.

 <h2>🔐 Cybersecurity Projects</h2>